Theeoi/DunGen/README.md

 # DunGen

+Generate random rouge-like dungeons in a handy JSON format.
 DunGen is a random dungeon generator based on 'Appendix A: Random Dungeon' presented in the DnD 5e Dungeon Master's Guide.
+Presented in a handy JSON format to allow use in multiple applications.

 ## General Information

 There are many random dungeon generators out there.
 However, they are often very specific in their purpose; generating a tilemap in a pre determined style or being generated inside a bigger game.
-The goal of DunGen is to be a simple python module designed to output a random dungeon in JSON format from a set of starting parameters.
+The goal of DunGen is to be a simple set of python modules designed to output a random dungeon in JSON format from a set of starting parameters.
 What the user does with the dungeon after that is up to them!

 ### Technologies